dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_agg-installation.md

 | Rehab inpatient ward         | `AGK6oOK4ncb` | Includes all facilities with a dedicated rehabilitation ward              | Analytics                      |
 | Hospital district            | `Y9lBaYVm9j7` | Includes all district hospitals                                           | Analytics                      |

+Depending on the the country context, further disaggregations might be required.

+> **Example**
+>
+> If data collected for PHC facilities needs to be further disaggregated by district hospitals and health centres, you will need to create and maintain organisation groups **REHAB PHC hospitals** and **REHAB PHC health centres** as part of the **REHAB PHC** organisation unit group set.

-and the following Organisation Unit Group Sets:
+The package includes the following Organisation Unit Group Sets:

 | Name                          | UID           | Description                                                               | Purpose   |
 |------------------------------ |---------------|---------------------------------------------------------------------------|-----------|